monomadic/ni-file/doc/containers/NKS.md

 Prior to NISound containers, Kontakt instruments had their own file format known as NKS.
 They are fairly simple formats with a header and a compressed preset following.

+All compression in NKS is zlib/deflate using libzip (libz.dylib).

 - `GetHeaderVersionPreNIS(file);` returns:
   - 1: 36 bytes PreV2
   - 2: 170 bytes BPatchHeaderV2